On complete embedded translating solitons of the mean curvature flow that are of finite genus

-We use the contraction mapping theorem to obtain global estimates for the difference between $v_k$ and $\hat{v}_k$.
-We first recall the requisite functional analytic framework.
-For $T\in [0,3\opLog(A)]$, let $C^0([0,T])$ be the Banach space of continuous functions over the interval $[0,T]$ furnished with the uniform norm and let $C^1_0([0,T])$ be the Banach space of $C^1$ functions over the same interval with initial value $0$, furnished with the norm
+As in Section \subheadref{TheLargeScale}, we now determine zero'th order bounds for the difference between $v_{k,c}$ and an exact solution with the same initial value.
+We achieve this via the contraction mapping theorem.
+We first introduce the required analytic framework.
+For $T\in [0,3\opLog(R)]$, let $C^0([0,T])$ be the Banach space of continuous functions over the interval $[0,T]$ furnished with the uniform norm and let $C^1_0([0,T])$ be the Banach space of continuously differentiable functions over this interval with initial value $0$, furnished with the norm